TEFL in Lisbon/ TESOL in Lisbon

 English teaching jobs are available in schools or language institutes.
 But there are also many TEFL teachers who conduct their own private classes.
 Here the advantage is that you can set your own hours.
 The drawback of teaching English privately is that students may cancel frequently or even stop classes in a short period of time.
 This creates a kind of instability and may not be everyone’s preferred TEFL job.

 If you’re going to be teaching at a school, then most teaching positions in Portugal adhere to the standard school year, and openings usually occur during August and September.
 The listings go out in March or April, and some positions are also listed for summer courses.
+Language centers offer positions all year around.

 It’s true that an English teaching job offers a decent income.
 English being the language of business in so many countries, there is a great demand for the skill.
 In fact, in some countries where English fluency is uncommon, institutions are even willing to offer comfortable accommodation and other perks.
 This may be a rarity, but decent salary is one of the reasons why teaching English is such a popular job among expats.
 However, don’t expect a cushy life right away.
-In Portugal, salaries tend to vary but most teachers are able to live comfortable lives.
+In Portugal, salaries tend to vary, but most teachers are able to live comfortable lives.
 Private schools may offer higher salaries and may also include boarding options.
 The average monthly English teaching salary is between 700 – 1,000 Euro; the average monthly cost of living is 500 – 650 Euro, and vacation time is usually not paid.
 Accommodations are not provided, but health care is with most teaching positions.
 Teaching private English classes run at an average salary between 20 and 30 Euro an hour.

 Lisbon is the awe-inspiring capital of Portugal and is one of the most charismatic, vibrant cities of Western Europe.
 It is constantly listed among the top 10 cities to visit in the world.
 It is a city that effortlessly combines traditional heritage with striking modernism and progressive thinking of our times.
 As a vacation destination, Lisbon offers a rich, interesting history, a nightlife second to none and a beautiful climate full of sunshine and warm temperatures year-round.